 Evaluate issues and trends in global and population health to improve healthcare outcomes.

 The year-round program offers students the opportunity to complete the degree in as little as six semesters or two years.

 See course list here.

-Prospective students should review of the College of Nursing (CON) graduate program specific requirements.
-A CON Graduate Academic Advisor will review the application file for nursing specific requirements.
+Prospective students should review of the College of Nursing and Health Innovation (CONHI) graduate program specific requirements.
+A CONHI Graduate Academic Advisor will review the application file for nursing specific requirements.
 Specific program requirements can be found in the University Catalog - Nursing, Graduate Programs.